“Can I get rid of my man boobs quickly and naturally?”

 Let’s put some numbers to this: 3,500 calories equals roughly one pound of fat.

-Either through consuming 500 less calories, burning 500 more calories, or a combination of the two.
+- You can do this by consuming 500 fewer calories, burning 500 more calories, or a combination of the two.

-Remember this: a daily 500 calorie deficit compared to how your normally eat to lose a pound a week.
+Remember this: a daily 500 calorie deficit compared to how you normally eat to lose a pound a week.